 Better Help is the world's largest therapy platform, and their mission is to make professional therapy accessible, affordable, and convenient — so anyone struggling with life’s challenges can seek help, whenever and wherever they need it.

-We invite you to comment and share your ideas and resources.
 Together, we can raise awareness of mental illness and seek ways to support each other.